 Executes the WITH RECURSIVE clause:

-Evaluates the non-recursive term SELECT 1, and places the result set—1—in nums
+Evaluates the non-recursive term SELECT 1, and places the result set—1—in nums.

 Iterates over the UNION ALL query (SELECT n+1) until the number of iterations is greater than the configuration parameter WithClauseRecursionLimit.

-Combines the results of all UNION queries and sets the result set in nums
+Combines the results of all UNION queries and sets the result set in nums, and then exits to the primary query.

 Executes the primary query SELECT n FROM nums: